bsdinis/ist-software-security/vuln10.md

 ## Impact

 Medium.
 This allows the attacker to create a script in a sql injection attack.
+However, this will only affect the logged in user.